TuncerKARAARSLAN-VB/kubernetes-rancher-on-codespaces/000-mermaid/04-timeline.md

 # Timeline

-In Mermaid, there isn't a specific built-in component called "timeline," but you can represent timelines using various diagram types like **Gantt charts** or creatively modifying **flowcharts** to show events or processes in sequence over time.
-Mermaid does not have a dedicated "timeline" diagram type, but these are the main components you can use to build timelines using other supported diagrams:

 ## 1. **Gantt Chart**

 Gantt charts are often used to represent timelines in project management.
 Hereâ€™s the list of Gantt chart components in Mermaid: